 II – Strengthening legal arrangements for hazardous waste

-III – Developing strategies for clean-up of toxic waste dumps
+III – Developing strategies for the clean-up of toxic waste dumps

 IV – Discouraging excessive use of plastic